-CTC may award Restricted Share Units (RSUs) to retain individuals in senior management positions of the Company or to provide additional rewards to senior management for exemplary services performed.
+CTC may from time to time award Restricted Share Units (RSUs) to retain individuals in senior management positions of the Company or to provide additional rewards to senior management for exemplary services performed.
 The recipient is entitled to the number of RSUs awarded multiplied by the fair market value of Class A Non-Voting Shares, as set out in the applicable RSU agreement.
+No RSUs were granted in 2015.